 Radiation therapy may be used after surgery, or it may be used instead of surgery to treat more advanced cancers (often along with chemotherapy).
 Radiation uses high-energy X-rays to kill cancer cells in a specific area.

 Q:Should everyone get a second opinion if they are told they have gallbladder cancer?

-A: Many people with cancer get a second opinion from another doctor.
+A: Many people with cancer get a second opinion from another healthcare provider.
 There are many reasons to get a second opinion.
 These are some of those reasons:

 Feeling uncomfortable with the treatment decision

 Being diagnosed with a rare type of cancer